 NOTE 2: Some or all of UCF functionality can be provided by existing functions (e.g. AMF, PCF).
 Architecture aspects such as the use of a UCF needs to be verified with SA2 once SA2 work has sufficiently progressed.

-Editor's Note: whether this solution addresses both the trusted and untrusted location reporting requirement is FFS.
+The requirements on positioning between a UE and the 3GPP network as outlined in 3GPP TS 22.071 [aa] and 3GPP TS 22.261 [bb] are provided by the 3GPP-network and are considered trusted, while positioning provided by a UAV between the UAV and the USS/UTM are provided by a terminal and are considered not trusted.

 All location information sent directly from the UAS-client to the USS/UTM is not trusted.
 This solution enables the MNO/network to provide trusted location information of the UAV (or UAV-C) to the USS/UTM based on network information.
 The USS/UTM "subscribes" to location information from the network (via UCF/NEF) for location reports provided by the 3GPP system for a given UAV (or UAV-C).
 The UCF sends location reports based on network location information of the UAV (or UAV-C) to the USS/UTM.

 *** End of Changes ***